Organizing for a Better Future for all

 - East Craftsbury Presbyterian Church

-NEKO's In January 2020, NEKO is officially its own nonprofit organization.
-CAE will continue as one sponsoring partner, and the community organizing practices our staff learned on this journey have become critical practices of all CAE's Community Programs.
+In January 2020, NEKO became its own nonprofit organization.
+CAE is still a sponsoring partner and works closely with NEKO.
+The community organizing practices our staff learned on this journey have become critical practices of all CAE's Community Programs.